grompe/BTWTweak/README.md

   the cauldron/crucible periodically with axle-supplied mechanical power.

 - Creepers are now hurt when deoystered.
 Not so stoic anymore!

+- Creeper hiss is now stopped immediately with killing or deoystering.
+Much more satisfying.

 - Hand crank bounding box has been lowered to avoid accidental clicking and to conform to the shape better.